astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 Run `$ astro auth <subcommand> <base-domain>` in your terminal to log in or out of your Astronomer platform.
 This is equivalent to using the login screen of the Astronomer UI.

-If you have access to more than one Astronomer platform, you'll have access to multiple `<base-domains>`.
+If you have access to more than one Astronomer platform, each will have a unique `<base-domain>`.
 When switching between platforms, make sure to log out of one `<base domain>` before logging into another.

 ### Subcommands